Exercising Your Visitation Rights in Nashville, Tennessee

 We can help noncustodial parents stay in contact with their children

 Even in cases in which one parent receives or has full custody of a minor child, that parent’s authority may still be subject to visitation rights.
 The purpose of these rights is to promote some continued contact with the noncustodial parent, even under circumstances when joint custody would not have been appropriate.
 While courts readily award these rights under most circumstances, issues may arise when the custodial parent has serious concerns about the effect contact with the noncustodial parent has on the child.
 In these cases, a Tennessee court likely needs to determine whether these concerns are founded and whether they justify a limitation or denial of visitation rights.
-Over our more than 30 years of combined experience, we at Miller Upshaw Family Law, PLLC have assisted Nashville parents on both sides of visitation disputes in gathering evidence and cogently presenting their cases in court.
+The attorneys of Miller Upshaw Family Law, PLLC have assisted Nashville parents on both sides of visitation disputes in gathering evidence and cogently presenting their cases in court.

 Who is entitled to visitation?